MohamedAbdelfattah99/JAVA_SPRING/spring-crm-rest-demo/README.md

-# Simple_CRM_App
+# CRM API

-Creating A Webbased Crud System CRM Using  java spring and hibernate
+Creating An API for add get update delete customers by mysql data base using spring 5.02